 Examples like these highlight the real dangers posed to creditors.
 However, there are critical steps you can take to mitigate these risks.

 Red Flag Alert is a business intelligence solution that provides real-time business data on 6.5 million UK businesses.
 It’s powered by an algorithm that has evolved over decades to provide financial health ratings that are highly specific to each business.
-This allows us to make remarkably accurate predictions on business failure.
+This allows us to make remarkably accurate predictions on business failure and company credit scores.

 We monitor when companies change their accounting periods, building this into their financial health rating.

 This is important, because knowing as soon as possible when a company is struggling allows you to take steps to protect yourself from the possibility of bad debt.
-To find out more about how Red Flag Alert's company credit check software can help you spot when companies may be a risk, book a demo today.
+To find out more about how Red Flag Alert's credit checking software can help you spot when companies may be a risk, book a demo today.
+See a snapshot of the data we provide